Plant exudates: The root of the matter.

-Root exudates, sometimes called plant rhizodeposition products, are organic compounds deposited (or exuded) by plant roots into surrounding substrates.
+Root or plant exudates are terms used interchangeably and also sometimes called plant rhizodeposition products.
+From a high level, they are organic compounds deposited (or exuded) by plant roots into surrounding substrates.
 These compounds are produced by plants using energy gained during photosynthesis.
 This phenomenon has long been recognized as a vital communication system between plants and their microbial communities, especially those within the rhizosphere.
 In fact, plants use their root exudates to provide a food source for microorganisms in low organic matter hydroponic systems.
 While plants exude these chemical signals throughout their whole bodies, also called their phyllospheres, here we will focus on below ground root-exudation.

 “Simple sugars, protein, and carbohydrates.
 What is that a recipe for?
 Cakes and cookies.” -Elaine Ingham, Soil Foodweb, Inc.